 Phishing is a well-known cyber threat that uses deception to steal sensitive information.
 However, phishing comes in various forms, each exploiting different communication channels.
 Smishing and phishing are two commonly used tactics.
 While they share similar goals, they use different methods to deceive victims.
 At Arsen, we focus on empowering employees with the knowledge to identify and combat these attacks.
-In this article, we’ll explore the smishing and phishing meaning and how to defend against both.
+In this article, we’ll explore the smishing and phishing meaning, the different types of phishing attacks and how to defend against both.

 What is Phishing?